 The current footing system being considered, as understood from the drawings provided, is a pile footing.
-At this stage, it is suggested that the pile socket should be formed in natural clay and rock below the toe of the retaining wall with no reliance on soil behind the wall.
+At this stage, it is suggested that the pile socket should be formed in natural clay and rock below the zone of influence of the retaining wall with no reliance on soil within the zone of influence.
 It is further suggested that the pile footing be also designed to not apply any lateral loads to the retaining wall.